epfl-ada/ada-2021-project-pyca/README.md

 [^mojo-database]: [Box Office Mojo datasets](https://www.boxofficemojo.com/year/2015/)
 [^quotebank-database]: [QuoteBank datasets](https://zenodo.org/record/4277311)

+**See [movieDataSetBuilder.ipynb](./moviePreprocessing/movieDataSetBuilder.ipynb) and [linkQuotesToMovies.ipynb](./mergeDataSets/linkQuotesToMovies.ipynb) to extract and merge these datasets.**

 ## Methods

-**Volume of quotes and box office revenue**
+**Volume of quotes and box office revenue :**
 In our preliminary analysis, we plot change of quantity in the main film crew’s quotes around the release date.
 There is a peak in the main crew’s quotes in the media coverage within one week after the movie has been released.
 Thus, we can assume that the main crew have been engaged in frequent media exposure for movie promotion around movie release dates.
 Further the Spearman correlation graph shows, box office revenue and main crew’s quotes seem to follow some sort of power law (it is positive significant).

+Below are some early artifacts produced by our analysis, showing interesting correlations respectively between the number of quotes and the time to the release date, and between the number of quotes and the box office success.

 ![Press Activity](./assets/quotes_around_release.png)

 ![Press Activity](./assets/gross_vs_occurrences.png)

+**See [analysisQuote.ipynb](./analysis/analysisQuote.ipynb) for the preliminary analysis.**

-**Genre difference in the effect of quotes on revenue** Further we will examine the effect of the main crew’s quotes on revenue for each genre.
+**Genre difference in the effect of quotes on revenue :**
+Further we will examine the effect of the main crew’s quotes on revenue for each genre.
 We will perform a pair-wise KS statistic heat map to show whether the genre differs in the main crew’s quotes, and plot the correlation graph between the main crew’s quotes and revenue for each movie category.

-**Main crew’s quote frequency**
+**Main crew’s quote frequency :**
 We compute the number of quotes for each movie related speaker.
 We consider top 20 speakers who have the highest number of quotes in the media coverage (vs. 20 lowest speakers).
 By doing so, we expect to examine whether the main crew who appear more often in the media coverage (vs. who has lowest media exposure) have greater influence on the box office revenue.

-**Sentiment analysis and topic detection**
+**Sentiment analysis and topic detection :**
-We plan to pre-process text using NLP libraries (`spacy`, `nltk`, `genism` and `sklearn`).
+We plan to pre-process text using NLP libraries (namely `spacy`, `nltk`, `genism` and `sklearn`).
 First, we will detect the sentiment polarity score from quotes with dictionary-based package `Afinn`.
-Second, we compute the number of topics for each speaker’s total quotes with LDA method (`pyLDAvis` from `genism`).
+Then, we compute the number of topics for each speaker’s total quotes with LDA method (`pyLDAvis` from `genism`).

-**Model for prediction**
+**Model for prediction :**
-We code the box office revenue in binary (flop = 0, blockbuster = 1).
+We code the box office revenue in binary (failure = 0, success = 1).
 After that we train our predict models (e.g., logistic regression model, SVM and random forests) with cross-validation for our task.
 In the end we evaluate the accuracy rate for each predictive model.

 ## Project Timeline